 Windows onto the Universe

 Moreover, the islands are not in the firing line of the turbulent Atlantic weather systems that characterise the climate further north.
-The Canaries languish in the path of the northeast trade winds which conjure Los Vientos Alisios, pillow-soft layers of thin cloud that envelop the lower slopes of the islands, but leave the tops clear.
-It is this cloud which helps to block out most of the light pollution escaping from the towns and villages far below, guaranteeing perfect visibility on 90 per cent of summer nights.
+The Canaries languish in the path of the northeast trade winds which conjure pillow-soft layers of thin cloud called Los Vientos Alisios.
+These envelop the lower slopes of the islands, but leave the tops clear.
+They help to block out most of the light pollution escaping from the towns and villages far below, guaranteeing perfect visibility on 90 per cent of summer nights.
 These islands are therefore ideal 'windows onto the universe', rivalling the well-known astronomical hotspots of Northern Chile and Hawaii.

 Tenerife is dominated by the enormous cone of the Teide Volcano.
 With a summit 3,700m above sea level, it is the highest point in the Atlantic, the third highest volcano in the world, and Spain’s highest peak.
 It’s also home to the island’s solar observatory located at 2,390 metres (7,840ft) which is operated by the Instituto de Astrofísica de Canarias.
 Inaugurated in 1964, it became one of the first major international observatories, attracting numerous globally renowned astrophysicists from around the world because of the excellent unpolluted dark sky conditions.

 The quality of Tenerife’s night skies has earned it the Starlight Tourism Certification.
-This scheme was created in 2009 with the support, among others, of UNESCO, the World Tourism Organisation (WTO) and the International Astronomical Union (IAU), with the aim of protecting our night skies and defending the right to stargaze.
+This scheme was created in 2009 supported by organisations such as UNESCO, the World Tourism Organisation (WTO) and the International Astronomical Union (IAU), with the aim of protecting our night skies and defending the right to stargaze.
 Mount Teide is the first UNESCO World Heritage Site certified as a Starlight Tourist Destination.

 Mount Teide National Park